okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-mobile-app/sign-in-page/iOS/signin.md

 ## Handle the Login State

 In native applications, it is common for users to have a long-lived session.
-It is important for the app to manage the user's session by refreshing tokens when they expire, using the `refresh_token` or re-prompting the user to login.
+It is important for the app to manage the user's session by refreshing tokens when they expire, using the `refresh_token` or re-prompting the user to sign in.

 ## Store the User's Tokens